8 Day(s) 7 Night(s)

 On Arrival: The permits are issued only at Paro Airport or at Phuentsholing.
 The following are the documents required for the permit:

-Online Permit is facilitated by The Department of Immigration, Ministry of Home and Cultural Affairs, and the Tourism Council of Bhutan (TCB).
+Online Permit is facilitated by The Department of Immigration, Ministry of Home and Cultural Affairs and the Tourism Council of Bhutan (TCB).
 The system facilitates the online processing of permits for tourists through registered Bhutanese tour operators and TCB-certified hotels.
-Travelers using this facility are able to obtain their permits ahead of their arrival in Bhutan.
+Travellers using this facility are able to obtain their permits ahead of their arrival in Bhutan.

 The hospitable Bhutan keeps it simple and comfortable for visitors with an efficient airways and roadways system.
 With one international airport in Paro and three open borders – Phuentsholing, Samdrup Jongkhar, and Gelephu for excellent road connectivity, Bhutan is easily accessible from many parts of India and countries of Asia like Singapore, Thailand, Bangladesh, and Nepal.